ArdanaCLM/ardana-dev-tools/README.md

 #### astack-ssh-config

-This is the output of the vagrant ssh-config command, generated with the same environment settings used to deploy the cloud, so it has the correct user and home directory settings configured for the vagrant image being used.
+This is the generated ssh config file with entries for each cloud node by IP address and node name, as specified in the servers.yml file of the cloud's input model; if the deployer node is not called by that name then a deployer alias will be added associated with the relevant name.

-This means you can run ssh or scp command to your cloud using this file as an argument to the ssh -F option, e.g.
+This means you can run ssh or scp commands for your cloud using this file as an argument to the -F option, e.g.

     % cd ardana-vagrant-models/dac-min-vagrant
     % ssh -F astack-ssh-config controller

 #### .astack_env

-This is a dump of the environment setting that were active when the cloud was being deployed, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.
+This is a dump of just the relevant environment settings that were active when the cloud was being setup, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.

+#### ardana

+This utility can be found in the ardana-dev-tools/bin directory and can be run either from under an ardana-vagrant-models/${cloud}-vagrant directory, in which case it will automatically determine the relevant cloud model name, or with a --cloud ${cloud} option to specify the cloud model to use.

+This command loads the .astack_env file for the determined cloud model and then treats the rest of the command line as a command to be run under the specified cloud models environment.

 #### ardana-vagrant